What factors determine whether I should repair or replace my HVAC unit?

 Should an HVAC unit receive annual maintenance?

 Yes, most companies offer maintenance plans twice a year as recommended by the manufacturer.
 If you are apart of our Cool Club maintenance plan, we will call you when it’s maintenance time.
-This keeps the HVAC system’s warranty valid, allowing better comfort, efficiency, and longer life expectancy of the system.
+This keeps the HVAC system’s warranty valid, allowing better comfort, efficiency, and longer life expectancy of your

 At Lyons Air Conditioning & Heating, we offer top-of-the-line, affordable HVAC maintenance services, inspections, and repairs to Rockwall commercial businesses and homeowners to keep units running at optimal levels.